Denis McQuail: Biography

 Denis McQuail was born in Wallington, London on 12 April 1935 to Irish immigrant parents Annie (née Mullan) and Christopher McQuail.
-After schooling at St Anselm's college in Birkenhead, where he showed an aptitude for languages, he spent his national service in the Intelligence Corps learning Russian and studied history at Corpus Christi College, Oxford.
+After schooling at St Anselm's college in Birkenhead, he spent his national service in the Intelligence Corps learning Russian and studied history at Corpus Christi College, Oxford.
 McQuail obtained his BA in Modern History from the University of Oxford in 1958, and the next year his MA in Public and Social Administration.
 He obtained his PhD in social studies from the University of Leeds in 1967 with the thesis, entitled Factors affecting public interest in television plays.

 McQuail started his academic career in the UK.
 On 1 August 1977, he was appointed Professor at the University of Amsterdam, where on 6 November 1978 he spoke the inaugural lecture, entitled "The historicity of a science of mass media: time, place, circumstances and the effects of mass communication."
 After his early retirement on 1 January 1997, he was appointed Emeritus Professor.
-He was also Visiting Professor in the Department of Politics at the University of Southampton.
+He was also visiting professor in the Department of Politics at the University of Southampton.

 The Amsterdam School of Communication Research (ASCoR) established the Denis McQuail Award in his honour which is awarded each year to the best article advancing communication theory since 2006.